velis74/django-project-base/README.rst

     When developing webpack development server expects that service which provides data runs on host http://127.0.0.1:8000.
 This can be changed in webpack.config.js file.
-    For running example django project prepare python environment and run:
+    For running example django project prepare python environment and run (run in repository root):

     - pip install -r requirements.txt (run in content root)
-    - cd examples/django/demo_app
     - python manage.py runserver

-    For example of project list component usage look at login-example.html in examples folder.
+    When opening app url in browser you the django_project_base/templates/index.html view is served.
+Take a look at this file for examples.
+UI components are built with Vuejs (https://vuejs.org/) version 2.

     Try logging in with user "miha", pass "mihamiha".

+    If you want to use your Django translations in your app include <script src="{% url 'javascript-catalog' %}"></script> in your html document header.